-selling, Unforced Capacity in the NYISO markets for several years."
+selling, Unforced Capacity in the NYISO markets for several years.
 Thus, reverting to the 2008 definition of Capacity could be interpreted as preventing SCRs from offering Capacity; an absurd result that does not provide Complainants their requested relief and that must be dismissed.

 Similarly, Complainants' assertion that the NYISO has "conceded" that the 2008 DSASP Filing changes to the SCR definition were "inadvertent and unintended" must be rejected.
 Those presentations discuss a potential issue with respect to the registration of Local Generators that are larger than their loads as SCRs.
 Nothing in those presentations suggests that there had been an "inadvertent error" concerning the definition of Capacity, or the requirement that SCRs be capable of reducing load at the NYISO's direction.
-Additionally, nothing in those presentations suggests that the NYISO was seeking to correct an inadvertent error in a manner that would contravene the paramount reliability purpose of the SCR Program.
+Additionally, nothing in those presentations suggests that the paramount reliability purpose of the SCR Program.